rust-lang/book/src/ch17-01-tasks.md

 }
 ```

 Oh no!
-We have gone from a compiler warning ton an actual error:
+We have gone from a compiler warning to an actual error:

 ```text
 error[E0728]: `await` is only allowed inside `async` functions and blocks